blandblom/js-libraries/src/component/README.md

 Native DOM event bindings.
 No magic, which makes it a whole lot easier to debug.

+Promise based component system.
+Allows for components to asynchronously fetch data and resolve once the component is ready for consumption.
+In most cases, components should wait on their child components to resolve before resolving themselves.

 #### Design:
 ![Component Diagram](component-diagram.png "Component Diagram")